darrylwest/pluggable-webapp/docs/system-diagram.md

 ### Data Request:

 Once the user is authenticated, the REST API's logic proceeds.
-It calls the Models Service (again, over a Unix socket) to perform the required business operation (e.g., getSocksList()).

-### DB Operation:

-The Models Service translates the business operation into a data operation and tells the Valkey what to do via its Unix socket interface.
+It references the user in Valkey and verifies authorization using basic roles.

 ## Key Architectural Concepts Highlighted

 ### Microservices:

-The system is decomposed into small, independently deployable services (Auth, Models, database).
+The system is decomposed into independently deployable services (Web Pages, REST, Auth, database).

 ### API Gateway: